Vegan chocolate brownies that are ultra moist, mega chocolatey, dense, fudgy and everything a chocolate lover could dream of!

 We adapted our basic recipe for simple vegan brownies to add heaps more chocolate for a super indulgent and decadent triple chocolate version.
 And oh my, it was a massive success.

-These vegan brownies are super fudgy and moist as you can hopefully see in the photos.
+These vegan brownies are super fudgy and moist.
 If you like your brownies ultra gooey you can make them like that too.
 All you have to do is cook them for less time.

 The brownies pictured were baked for 40 minutes.
 I tried a version where I baked them for only 30 minutes and they were so gooey!
 I know some people love them this way.
 So if you’re a gooey brownie devotee feel free to bake these for a shorter time.